 Posted on 06 Feb 2017 02:20

-Let's be honest, even as we ask this question, we know that we probably don't want to sit at in a restaurant reading a menu without anything to drink.
+Let's be honest, even as we ask this question, we know that we probably don't want to sit in a restaurant reading a menu without anything to drink.
 It gives us something to do and in the case of alcohol, it helps us relax, leading to a more pleasant evening as long as we drink in moderation.
 But, you can bet, if you respond to the question "would you like anything to drink" with "just a water, please," your waiter is going to be a bit disappointed.
 Even an upsell from tap water to a club soda or Perrier is better for business than plain water.

 In fact, you are just as likely to be asked, "would you like something from our bar?"
-This is a much more leading question and it clues you into what the waiter, and the restaurant owner, wants you to order.
+This is a much more leading question and it clues you in to what the waiter, and the restaurant owner, wants you to order.
 Even in the case of fountain sodas, the profit margin is good.
 But alcohol, especially hard liquor and wine by the glass, is the highest profit margin available to any restaurant owner with a liquor license.
 Beer is not a bad source of revenue either, especially when it comes from the draft, which, even with spillage and waste, provides a higher profit margin than beer by the bottle.
 Regardless, alcohol in any form is the single best way for a restaurant to make money.
-The increase in total ticket amount can result in higher tips for the waiter.
+As well, the increase in total ticket amount can result in higher tips for the waiter.